Hazard Alert Issued Over Hardened Steel Tool Impacts

 Bending, twisting, sudden impact against another hardened surface, or even applying extreme force to hardened steel tools or implements could result in sharp metal fragments (shards) being ejected at a very high speed.

 Members can simply log in to read the rest of this article.
-If you are not a NECA member, but would like to know more about what we can do for your business, please contact Leah Boyce, Marketing and Member Services at NECA SA on (08) 8272 2966.
+If you are not a NECA member, but would like to know more about what we can do for your business, please contact Leah Boyce at NECA SA on (08) 8272 2966.